FEADME: Fast Elliptical Accretion Disk Modeling Engine: Model Fitting Procedure

 \section{Model Fitting Procedure}

 To characterize the physical properties of the broad-line emission in both the AGN and TDE samples, we fit every spectrum with the {\feadme} elliptical accretion disk framework described above.
-Each fit is carried out in {\numpyro} using a two-stage inference strategy: we first train a variational guide with Neural Transport \citep[NeuTra;][]{hoffman2019} reparameterization, and then draw the final posterior samples with the NUTS operating in the learned latent space.
-For the variational stage we adopt the \texttt{AutoBNAFNormal} guide, which provides a flexible normalizing-flow approximation to the posterior and learns an invertible transport map that flattens correlations among the physical parameters.
-The resulting transport map and variational mean/covariance are then used to initialize NUTS in a well-adapted region of parameter space, improving mixing and effective sample sizes for the subsequent MCMC.
+Each fit is carried out in {\numpyro} using a two-stage inference strategy: we first identify an initialization basin with a batched, \jax-native least-squares optimizer, and then draw the final posterior samples with NUTS.
+The initialization stage evaluates multiple structured starting points, optimizes them against the differentiable forward model, and selects the best candidate using a posterior-based score that penalizes fragile boundary-dominated solutions.
+This procedure provides a practical compromise between global basin discovery and the local efficiency of HMC-style samplers, while keeping the initialization and sampling target internally consistent.

 For each object (both AGN and TDE), we construct and fit three physically motivated model families, each representing a different hypothesis for the origin of the broad H$\alpha$ emission: \begin{enumerate} \item \textbf{Disk + Narrow Lines + Broad Gaussian (Full Model)}: an elliptical accretion disk component, Gaussian narrow-line components for the H$\alpha$ complex (H$\alpha$, \elinedbl[f]{N}{ii}{6548}{6584}, and \elinedbl[f]{S}{ii}{6716}{6731} where present), and an additional broad Gaussian centered on H$\alpha$ to capture non-disk high-velocity emission such as BLR contributions or winds. \item \textbf{Disk + Narrow Lines Only (No-BLR Model)}: the same elliptical disk and narrow-line components as above, but without the broad Gaussian.
 This model tests whether a disk plus narrow emission alone can reproduce the observed profile. \item \textbf{Broad Gaussian + Narrow Lines Only (No-Disk Model)}: a broad H$\alpha$ Gaussian together with the narrow-line components, but no disk.
 This provides a BLR-like baseline model against which we can assess whether disk kinematics are statistically required. \end{enumerate}